TheChunkierBean/r3ach/README.md

 ### Ludus
 - corrections and improvements for compressed textures
 - model for the Battle Rifle from Halo: Reach Evolved
-- modified specular mask for Plasma Launcher
+- modified specular mask for the Plasma Launcher

 ### xScruffyDaSasquatchx
-- material responses and impact damage for Needle Rifle and Needler
+- material responses and impact damage for the Needle Rifle
+- material responses and impact damage for the Needler

 ## Special Thanks